Introduction

 Understanding the 28 grams to 1 ounce conversion is particularly useful in several real-world scenarios:

 - Cooking and Baking: Recipes often list ingredients in grams or ounces, depending on their origin.
-For instance, a recipe might call for 200 grams of flour, which is approximately 7 ounces.
+Here's a good example: a recipe might call for 200 grams of flour, which is approximately 7 ounces.
 Knowing the conversion ensures you measure ingredients accurately, leading to better results.

 - Cannabis Industry: In regions where cannabis is legal, it is often sold in grams or ounces.
-For example, an "eighth" of an ounce (commonly referred to as a "slice") is approximately 3.5 grams.
+Here's one way to look at it: an "eighth" of an ounce (commonly referred to as a "slice") is approximately 3.5 grams.
 Understanding this conversion helps consumers make informed purchases.

 - Nutrition and Health: Food labels in some countries list nutritional information in grams, while others use ounces.
 Being able to convert between the two helps you compare products and track your intake more effectively.